 I’m Rebecca Dzombak, a Ph.D. candidate at the University of Michigan.
 After graduating magna cum laude from Michigan with a B.S. in both Earth & Environmental Sciences and Communication Studies, I took a year off to work in the Continental Environments Research Group (CERG) lab there.
 After careful consideration, I decided to stay on and pursue my PhD in Ann Arbor – forever Go Blue!

 My research interests revolve around using low-temperature geochemical tools to investigate terrestrial systems, both past and present, and how they have co-evolved with life and the atmosphere.
-Broadly, I am interested in what environmental and climatic factors control nutrient cycling in soils, and how these systems have changed over time.
+Broadly, I am interested in essential nutrient cycling in soils and how these systems have changed over time.
 I am also concerned with spatial heterogeneity in terrestrial systems and how this may impact interpretations of the rock record, as well as how reflective regional records are of global climate.